Skip to content

 Error 0x80070020 appears during Windows Update with the message “Windows could not search for new updates” or “There were some problems installing updates.”
 This error occurs when Windows Update can’t access files because another program (usually antivirus software) has locked them.
 The error prevents both feature updates and cumulative updates from installing.

-- Antivirus real-time scanning causes 60% of 0x80070020 errors — disable it for 15 minutes before running Windows Update.
+• Antivirus real-time scanning is the most common trigger for 0x80070020 — disable it for 15 minutes before running Windows Update.

-- Resetting Windows Update components by renaming the SoftwareDistribution folder resolves 25-30% of stubborn cases.
+• Resetting Windows Update components by renaming the SoftwareDistribution folder resolves many stubborn cases.

-- Running Windows Update in Safe Mode bypasses file-locking issues and succeeds in 80% of cases where normal mode fails.
+• Running Windows Update in Safe Mode bypasses file-locking issues and often succeeds where normal mode fails.

-- SFC and DISM scans together fix 15-20% of cases caused by corrupted system files, with the full scan process taking about 20-40 minutes
+• SFC and DISM scans together fix the rarer cases caused by corrupted system files, with the full scan process taking about 20-40 minutes

 #What Causes Error 0x80070020?